 Injuries that result from visiting another party’s property are surprisingly common.
 A landowner’s failure to shovel their sidewalks every morning, or to fix a broken stair in an entryway may cause severe injuries that throw your life into chaos.
 Even if you make a full recovery, your damages may be significant.

 A Western PA premises liability lawyer could take the lead in your case to pursue just compensation.
-Contact the attorneys at Marcus & Mack today to schedule a free consultation with one of our skilled attorneys.
+Contact us at Marcus & Mack today to schedule a free consultation with one of our skilled attorneys.